 MU Orthopaedics at Liberty Hospital

 Our skilled orthopaedic surgeons diagnose and treat all types of musculoskeletal injuries in patients of all ages.
-We specialize in evaluating and treating joint, muscle, bone, and nerve injuries and conditions, including problems with the foot and ankle, shoulder and elbow, wrist and hand, and hip and knee.
+We can help diagnose and care for a variety of conditions, including:

 Hand and wrist problems can be caused by arthritis, sports injuries, work injuries, nerve injuries, and overuse or repetitive motion, while shoulder or elbow pain may be the result of arthritis, repetitive joint motion, sports injuries, and lifting heavy objects.
 Common conditions include: